abhi3700/substrate-node-template-self/pallets/README.md

 In order to view the values of the variables in the test function, you can use `println!` macro.

 #### 8. Write the benchmarking code for your pallet in the `runtime/src/benchmarks.rs` file. <!-- TODO: -->

+## Package NEW pallet

+1. `$ cargo publish --dry-run`, to check if everything is fine.
+2. `$ cargo publish`, to publish the pallet to crates.io.

 ## Add crate to your pallet